kannanjayachandran/Full-Stack-Data-Science/README.md

 # Full-Stack Data Science

-## Introduction

----

-This repository contains the code samples, Jupyter notebooks, datasets, and other resources for the Full-Stack Data Science program.
-Minor projects would be added to this repository as I progress through the course and Major projects would be added to their own repositories.
+**This repository contains the code samples, Jupyter notebooks, datasets, and other resources for the Full-Stack Data Science program.
+Minor projects would be added to this repository as I progress through the course and Major projects would be added to separate repositories.
 The course would be divided into Modules.
+As of now there won't be any notes other than the Jupyter notebooks.
+In this Full stack program I would be learning Data Science, Machine Learning, Deep Learning, Neural Networks, Computer Vision, Natural Language Processing, and other related topics.
+I would be using languages like Python, R, and SQL.
+(Python would be the primary language).
+This course would cover Python libraries like NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn, TensorFlow, Keras, PyTorch, NLTK, and others.
+For data visualization, sofwares like Tableau and power BI would also be covered.
+For Data Engineering, big data tools like Hadoop, spark, BigQuery, and others would be covered along with some data pipeline tools like Appache Airflow.
+Ulitmately devOps tools like necessary cloud services, Docker, Kubernetes, and others would be covered.**

-As of now there won't be any notes other than the Jupyter notebooks, I may add some notes in the future.
+- Ps: I may add some notes in the future.

 ## Topics Covered in the program